Alter-Net-codes/SkyOS/log.md

 ## 7/17/24
 v2.2
-syntax error updates
+Syntax error updates

 ## 7/18/24
 v2.3
-added BIOS and the first version outr of the last 2 ready to realease.
+Added BIOS and the first version out of the last 2 ready to release.

 ## 7/19/24
-v2.4 bugfixes!
+v2.4 Bug fixes!

 ## 7/23/24
 v2.4.1
 Added Java support, InterApp Mocha for launching JARs, and a new "jars" folder for storing JARs (with an included hello-world.jar file).
-Added a kernel panic function and a few bugfixes.
+Added a kernel panic function and a few bug fixes.

 ## 7/24/24
 v2.4.2
-deleted java support interapp and jars and jar folder kept kernel panic BUGFIXESSS!!!!
+Deleted Java support InterApp and jars and jar folder Kept kernel panic BUGFIXESSS!!!!

+## 7/31/24
+v2.6
+Updated BIOS script and bug fixes.
+(5:03-6:12)

-## stay tuned
+## Stay tuned
-stay tuned for more logs and update info!
+Stay tuned for more logs and update info!